 02 of 07

-A timeless choice for an engagement ring, a ruby is one of the few precious stones that will look just as beautiful 20 years down the road as is does on the day you buy it.
+A timeless choice for an engagement ring is a ruby, as it's one of the few precious stones that will look just as beautiful 20 years down the road as is does on the day you buy it.
 With a Mohs' Scale rating of 9, this red beauty is as durable as a diamond.
 However, it comes with a cost.
 Some high-quality stones can actually be more expensive than diamonds.

 03 of 07